 - Opens up the marketplace to many bidders.

-- Gives a clear and detailed path forward for both customer and potential supplier.
+- Gives a clear and detailed path forward for both customers and potential suppliers.

 - Allows for a structured evaluation and selection process that is fair and impartial.